alejio/alejio.github.io/_posts/2020-02-09-hiring-product-managers.md

 2. **The Product Manager role is a full time job.
 Actually more than that;**

    The cliché states that a PM is and acts as the CEO of their product.
-I find myself agreeing with it; to truly excel in this role, you need to be focussed on your product, your team, your business, the market and the competition.
+I find myself agreeing with it; to truly excel in this role, you need to be focussed on your customers, your product, your team, your business, the market and the competition.
+And other things.
 Once you break that down, it's A LOT of work (as I discovered).

 3. **A key to success is embracing uncertainty and not looking for immediate gratification**